 CACTUS RING HOLDER

-If you’ve found yourself crushing over ring holders but never wanted to splash the necessary cash to buy one for yourself, you’re in luck – they make for the perfect air-dry clay project!
+If you’ve found yourself crushing over ring holders but never wanted to splash the necessary cash to buy one for yourself, you’re in luck – they make for the perfect at-home pottery project!
 All you’ll need is some air-dry clay, craft paint or pens and some glue for this gorgeous cactus ring holder by Little Red Window.
 Make the base yourself and have your children decorate their own, or let them get creative making their own shapes.

 MOON PHASE WALL MOBILE